 We are collaborating with the Drug Discovery Unit of Cancer Research Technology in a screening campaign for inhibitors of a novel oncogene discovered at the Institute.
 We have recently shown that the transcription regulator BCL11A is overexpressed and a potent oncogene in basal-like breast cancer (BLBC).
 BLBC accounts for 15 per cent of all breast cancer cases and represents a disease subpopulation with high unmet clinical need.

-For biomedical researchers who need to identify a biological target for a new therapy, the Open Targets platform is a public-private initiative to generate evidence on the validity of therapeutic targets based on genome-scale experiments and analysis.
+Open Targets is an innovative public-private partnership, of which the Sanger Institute is a founding member.
+The partnership generates experimental evidence to support causal links between drug targets and diseases, and exploits human genetics and genomics data for systematic drug target identification and prioritisation within its informatics platforms.
 Open Targets is working to create an R&D framework that applies to a wide range of human diseases, and is committed to sharing its data openly with the scientific community.

 CRISPR screen collaboration with AstraZeneca